Resident Evil 2 (2019 video game): Plot

-On the night of September 30, 1998 two months after the events of Resident Evil, rookie police officer Leon S. Kennedy makes his way toward Raccoon City to start his first shift at the Raccoon City Police Department.
+On the night of September 29, 1998 two months after the events of the Spencer Mansion Incident, (Note: As depicted in Resident Evil (1996 video game) and Resident Evil (2002 remake)) rookie police officer Leon S. Kennedy makes his way toward Raccoon City to start his first shift at the Raccoon City Police Department.
 At a gas station on the city outskirts, he meets Claire Redfield, who is looking for her brother, Chris Redfield.
 The gas station is suddenly overrun by zombies, as well as the rest of Raccoon City, after a strain of the T-virus contaminated the city's water supply.
 The two reach the police station but are forced to separate when a truck crashes and explodes, and later discover the station to be swarming with zombies.
-The player character finds an infected Lieutenant Marvin Branagh, who reveals a secret passage leading out of the station before later succumbing to his bite.
-While exploring the police station, the player character may also be pursued by the Tyrant, a humanoid bioweapon created and programmed by the Umbrella Corporation to eliminate everyone within the station.
+Leon meets an infected Lieutenant Marvin Branagh, who reveals a secret passage leading out of the station before later succumbing to his bite.
 The player character (Note: The game features multiple scenarios where the player character faces most of the same bosses.) eventually reaches the underground passage, where they are attacked by a mutated William Birkin, Umbrella's leading scientist, whom they fight off before escaping.

 In the parking garage, Leon is attacked by zombie dogs, but is saved by Ada Wong.
 Ada claims to be an FBI agent sent to retrieve an incriminating sample of the G-virus, the virus responsible for Birkin's mutation, which he developed with his wife and coworker Annette.
 Meanwhile, Claire finds paperwork revealing her brother had left Raccoon City weeks prior to investigate Umbrella overseas.
 She runs into a lost Sherry Birkin, the young daughter of William and Annette, and resolves to protect her.